TabbycatDebate/tabbycat/docs/features/venue-constraints.rst

 Venue Constraints
 =================

-.. attention:: This changed in version 1.2.
+.. attention:: This changed in version 1.3.
 Previously, venue constraints
-    used the same venue groups that were used for grouping venues together.
-Now, venue constraint categories are specified separately from venue groups.
+    used a venue constrain categories.
+Now they use venue categories and venue groups no longer exist.

 Tabbycat supports a basic form of venue constraints.
-A **venue constraint** is a requirement that a particular **team, adjudicator, institution** or **division** be assigned to a venue in a particular **venue constraint category**.
+A **venue constraint** is a requirement that a particular **team, adjudicator, institution** or **division** be assigned to a venue in a particular **venue category**.
 Typical uses would include:

 - Meeting venue accessibility requirements of particular teams (*e.g.* step-free